-With Ireland in its second COVID-19 year, many Irish consumers will try to get most of their shopping online and well ahead of the end of December.
-Black Friday and Cyber Monday are big dates in the shopping calendar every year, and we expect increased volumes of online transactions this year in particular.
-Black Friday 2021 in Ireland is next Friday the 26th of November.
-Cyber Monday is the 29th of November 2021.
+Black Friday and Cyber Monday are always big dates in the shopping calendar every year, and we expect increased volumes of online transactions this year in particular.

-The European Consumer Centre Ireland looks at some of the things you can expect while shopping in the sales this November and December.
+The European Consumer Centre Ireland looks at some of the things you can expect while shopping in the pre-Christmas sales.

 WHEN IS A DEAL A DEAL?